-NOTE G - CONCENTRATIONS
+NOTE F - CONCENTRATIONS

 The Partnership maintains its cash balances with one banking institution that includes an insured cash sweep account to ensure that funds do not exceed the Federal Deposit Insurance limits.
-At June 30, 2023 and 2022, the Partnership had no uninsured cash balances.
+At June 30, 2024 and 2023, the Partnership had no uninsured cash balances.

-The Partnership receives a substantial amount of revenue from grants from the Department of Health and Human Services, California Emergency Management Agency, and Blue Shield programs.
+The Partnership receives a substantial amount of revenue from grants from the Department of Health and Human Services, California Office of Emergency Services, and Blue Shield programs.
 A significant reduction in the level of this revenue, if this were to occur, may have a significant effect on the Partnership's programs and activities.

-NOTE H - CONTINGENCIES
+NOTE G - CONTINGENCIES